We offer a one-on-one assessment and upfront legal advice session with one of our lawyers.

 7. Answer your questions

-We’ll happily answer your questions and help you avoid misinformation, so you feel greater clarity and confidence moving forward.
+We will happily answer your questions and help you avoid misinformation, so you feel greater clarity and confidence moving forward.

-Once scheduled, your Assessment is a one-time, same-day experience.
-It is a stand-alone service.
 You do not need to hire us to represent you to have an Assessment.
 To keep things simple, our Assessment is a flat fee.

 Our Balbi Assessment also works well as a second opinion, if you already have a lawyer.
 Talking your matter over with us can help put your mind at ease or give you other ideas on how to resolve your issues.